Glenorchy City Council Bushfire Mitigation Strategy

 Glenorchy City Council is currently developing a Bushfire Mitigation Strategy for Council managed bushland.

-The strategy will also include individual Bushfire Mitigation Plans for key bushland areas managed by Lowes Ridge Reserve including Arunta Crescent Reserve – Berridale, Goat Hills, and Poimena Reserve including Roseneath Park – Austins Ferry.
-These Bushfire Mitigation Plans will provide a detailed strategic approach to mitigate impact from bushfire to these specific areas.
+The strategy will also include individual Bushfire Mitigation Plans for key bushland areas managed by Council, including Lowes Ridge and Arunta Crescent Reserves in Berriedale, and Goat Hills and Poimena Reserves (including Roseneath Park) in Austins Ferry.
+These Bushfire Mitigation Plans will provide a detailed strategic approach to mitigate the impacts of bushfire in these specific areas.

-Council’s Bushfire Mitigation Workgroup is currently developing the strategy after consultation with external stakeholders, with draft documents expected to be available for public viewing and comments in early 2019.
+Council’s Bushfire Mitigation Workgroup is currently developing the strategy after consultation with external stakeholders.
+A draft strategy is expected to be available for public viewing during 2020.

-Once completed the strategy will reflect that of similar bushfire mitigation strategies adopted by land managers within Southern Tasmania.
+Once completed, the strategy will reflect that of similar Bushfire Mitigation Strategies adopted by land managers within Tasmania.

 In the meantime, you can view Council’s current Bushfire Mitigation Policy by clicking here.
 The policy was first adopted by Council in June 2017 and was most recently updated in July 2019.

 (** A 'tenure blind' approach looks at bushfire risk holistically at a Greater Hobart scale, not just the Glenorchy municipality.)